ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 - **1/1 patterns should not be longer than seven notes.** Anything longer is likely to be too straining for beginners.
 Patterns like these should be followed by a rest moment.
 - **Main snapping should consist of mostly 2/1, 4/1, or slower rhythms.** Occasionally using 1/1 rhythms is acceptable.
 - **There should be at least 1/2 distance between a spinner and its preceding note.** This is to ensure they do not overlap substantially and assure readability.
-- **At least 1 rest moment that is 3/1 or longer should be inserted after 32/1 to 36/1 of continuous mapping.** Using rest moments less frequently is acceptable if either the pace of the music makes rest moments counter-intuitive or if the continuously mapped part is overall more forgiving to the player.
 - **Slider velocity changes may be used cautiously.** Changes should only happen for sections of different pacings and slider velocity should not be drastically variable.

 #### Difficulty setting guidelines